Peel and Stick Wallpaper Ideas

 Headboard

 In a bedroom, you can spruce up an old wooden headboard with patterned peel and stick wallpaper.
-If the bed doesn’t have a headboard, you can create the illusion of one with a square of wallpaper on the wall.
+If the bed doesn’t have a headboard, try creating the illusion of one with a large square of wallpaper on the wall.

 Stairs